Hazard Mitigation Through Risk Management

 - Assess hazards to determine risks (e.g., fire behavior, snags, unburned fuels, work/rest).

-- Use the Look Up, Down, and Around; and the Tactical Watch Outs (both located in the Incident Response Pocket Guide) to identify high-risk tactical hazards.
+- Use the Look Up, Down, and Around and the Tactical Watch Outs (both located in the Incident Response Pocket Guide [IRPG], PMS 461) to identify high-risk tactical hazards.

 Step 3 – Hazard Control:

-- Determine the best approach to mitigate or control the risk from the hazards assessed.
+- Determine the best approach to mitigate or control the risk based on the hazards assessed.

-- Establish controls (e.g., anchor point, LCES, utilize downhill checklist, limit exposure time).
+- Establish controls (e.g., anchor point, Lookouts, Communications, Escape Routes, and Safety Zones [LCES], utilize downhill checklist, limit exposure time).

 - As control measures are developed, reevaluate each risk until it is reduced to a level where benefits outweigh potential costs.

-- Consider whether controls are in place for identified hazards, whether selected tactics are based on expected fire behavior, and if instructions have been given and understood.
+- Ask yourself: (1) are controls in place for identified hazards, (2) are tactics selected based on expected fire behavior, and (3) are instructions given and understood?

-- Make certain the decision is made at the appropriate level; if not, then elevate to a higher level.
+- Make certain the decision is made at the appropriate level.
+If not, elevate to a higher level.

 - Reject the action if the risk is unacceptable.